-Patients have sensorineural hearing loss, which is usually bilateral As the basal turn of the cochlea is intact, high frequency hearing is usually preserved.
+Patients have sensorineural hearing loss, which is usually bilateral.
+As the basal turn of the cochlea is intact, high-frequency hearing is generally preserved.

-There is only 1.5 turns to the cochlea instead of the expected 2.5.
+There are only 1.5 turns to the cochlea instead of the expected 2.5.
 The interscalar septum between the middle and apical segments also fails to form leading to a confluent, sac-like cochlea

 Mondini dysplasia has been associated with thalidomide and rubella embryopathies as well as a number of syndromes:

-- Pendred syndrome - bilateral sensorineural hearing loss and goitre 3,5
+- Pendred syndrome: bilateral sensorineural hearing loss and goiter 3,5

 - CHARGE syndrome 4